 Wesleyan University is committed to campus safety and security.
 At the University, locks, landscaping and outdoor lighting are designed for safety and security.
 Sidewalks are designed to provide well-traveled, lighted routes from parking areas to buildings and from building to building.
-Sidewalks and building entrances are illuminated to provide well-traveled, lighted routes from parking areas to buildings and from building to building.
+Sidewalks and building entrances are illuminated to provide well-traveled, lighted routes from parking areas to buildings and from building to building to building.

-The Office of Residential Life, Physical Plant, Environmental Health & Safety, along with representatives from the Office of Public Safety, conducts surveys of University property at least annually to evaluate campus lighting and other environmental issues impacting safety and security of the campus.
+Many administrative offices, including The Office of Residential Life, Physical Plant, Environmental Health & Safety, along with representatives from the Office of Public Safety, and students, conduct surveys of University property at least annually to evaluate campus lighting and other environmental issues impacting safety and security of the campus.